enkidevs/curriculum/javascript/react/redux-i/your-first-reducer.md

 Note that you should always return the `state`, even if it was unchanged.
 Returning an `undefined` state might break your app.

-Now that we have created our `reducer`, we need to `dispatch` the actions so that the `state` is changed.
+Now that we have created our reducer, we need to `dispatch` the actions so that the `state` is changed.
 We will do this in the main body of our `<Counter />` component:

 ```jsx
 // Counter.js